federicojacobi/qndslider/README.md

 doBefore AND doAfter
 ====================
-These are callbacks that happen before and the slide is changed.
+These are callbacks that happen before and after the slide is changed.
 Useful when you need to update you external controls:

 	GreatSlider.doAfter = function( currentSlideElement ) {
 		jQuery( "#featured_slider ul.controls li" ).removeClass( "active" );